What is the mission of Professional Dimensions?

 Where is the Sacagawea Art Collection?

-The Sacagawea Art Collection is a unique collection of art made for women by women.
-Owned and curated by Professional Dimensions, you can see the collection on display at Alverno College.
+The Sacagawea Art Collection is a unique collection of art made for PD and the Sacagawea honorees by Wisconsin women artists, incorporating the theme of Sacagawea.
+Owned and curated by Professional Dimensions, the collection on is display at Alverno College.

 How do I join a committee?